-Change the way you talk to them
+Change the way you talk to them.

-Along with talking in a kind and gentle voice, it’s important you don’t just spit words out based on your feelings, but rather thoughtfully assess how what you say will affect your child.
+Along with talking in a kind and gentle voice, it’s important you don’t just spit words out based on your feelings but rather thoughtfully assess how what you say will affect your child.

 Let’s say you need to leave the park and you KNOW your toddler is going to have a meltdown, throwing you into a frenzy.
-So you either come up with a bribe to get them to do what you want, or you drag them out kicking and screaming.
+So you either come up with a bribe to get them to do what you want or drag them out kicking and screaming.
 And while sometimes there’s nothing one can do to get their toddler to comply and leave the park willingly, there are some phrases you can try to see if it helps.

 After you give them a 5-minute warning, try these phrases.